luke-morris-27/project1/devlog.md

 # 10-22-2025 1:39 PM
 ## For this session, I plan to complete the function that takes the user input, as well work on the function that processes the expressions and operands.

+## End of session update at 3:44 PM: Added method to take user input.
+Started on function to evaluate expression.
+Have not run into a major problem yet, except that I don't know yet how I will program handling history references in operations, so I might need to do some more research for that.
+Next session I shall work more on that as well as parsing history references.